 Several years ago, a trade journal arrived in my office with a cover story declaring that calculating Return on Investment (ROI) was like “Nailing Jell-O to the Wall”.
 I found this statement to be a bit misleading.
 First, ROI is really not that complicated, if you’re willing to dig for the data and go through some calculations.
 Second, everyone knows that hanging Jell-O is a bit passé.
 Instead, it should be displayed in faux-distressed cabinetry alongside old-tymey apothecary bottles.

 So, when Capture Higher Ed’s chief operating officer, Matt Cobb, asked me to calculate the ROI for Capture Behavioral Engagement (CBE), I jumped right in and found that CBE generated an excellent return of 25X for partner institutions.
-For a summary from Matt, be sure to check out his blog.

 This means that for every dollar spent on CBE, an institution, on average, can expect to yield $25 in net tuition revenue from Fall 2017 students influenced by the technology.

 Then, he said the words that have struck terror into my heart since fourth-grade math: “Show your work.”